Yes.

 The other is, that’s all you’ve done is lead: in that lonesome stride, you’re first in line, the first of your pathfinding, the first down the way, the first into the valley of unknowing.

 And what of the future?
-You shall be, as lead, first into the mist.
+You shall be, as any leader, first into the mist.

 First, the risk.